a3j/PacmanJS/README.md

-© Google
-A Google pacman game, made with JavaScript.
+A Google Pacman game, made with JavaScript.